MACLEB1903/flames/README.md

 Bugs to be fixed:

-1. Favicon not displaying.
-2. Download credits not showing on longer frames.
+1. Download credits not showing on longer frames.